jmccull/jmccull.github.io/ReadMe.md

 (Right) The existing spectroscopy in the field, from preliminary DESI results and previous, sparser high-redshift searches in the COSMOS field.

 ### Shear Calibration and Shape Measurement
-The Dark Energy Survey Year 3 (DESY3) produced a novel shear calibration effort that examined how shear bias (our ability to understand how galaxies are sheared based upon their shapes) depends on galaxy-galaxy blending and redshift.
-See _(MacCrann et al 2022)_ [arxiv](https://arxiv.org/pdf/2012.08567) for more information on how image simulations are used to more deeply understand photometric surveys.
+The Dark Energy Survey Year 3 (DESY3) produced a novel shear calibration effort that examined how shear bias (our ability to understand how galaxies are sheared based upon their shapes) depends on galaxy-galaxy blending and redshift, or distance.
+See _(MacCrann et al 2022)_ [arxiv](https://arxiv.org/pdf/2012.08567) for more information on how image simulations are used to more deeply understand photometric surveys and this [article](https://www.darkenergysurvey.org/darchive/how-to-tease-out-the-tiniest-distortions-of-galaxy-shapes-to-probe-the-secrets-of-the-universe/) for a high level summary.

 <p align="center">
 <a href="{{site.url}}/images/imsims_fullsize.png?raw=True"><img src="{{site.url}}/images/imsims_fullsize.png?raw=True" width = 100%; height =auto ></a></p>